SpektraSystems/Introduction-to-Hyperscale-Citus-on-Azure-Database-for-PostgreSQL/Exercise4.md

 Next we’ll take those Postgres tables on the coordinator node and tell Hyperscale (Citus) to shard them across the workers.
 To do so, we’ll run a query for each table specifying the key to shard it on.
 In the current example we’ll shard both the events and users table on user_id.

-5. In the bash console copy and paste the following and press Enter.
+9.In the bash console copy and paste the following and press Enter.

 ```
 SELECT create_distributed_table('github_events', 'user_id');